 - 1. Vulgar, illegal, and/or sexually oriented statements or suggestions of clothing is not permitted.
 Any dress or statement which causes, intends to cause, or is likely to cause a hostile, intimidating, degrading, offensive, harassing or discriminatory environment is not permitted.
 Articles of clothing with alcohol and smoking logos and/or profanity are not permitted.
 No confederate flags or other ethnic or racially biased material. - 2.
 Hats or other head coverings and sunglasses are not permitted to be worn inside the school building during the school day. - 3.
-Shorts, dresses, and skirts must be an appropriate length. - 4.
-See-through clothing is not permitted, and bare midriffs are not permitted. - 5.
+Shorts, dresses, and skirts must be an appropriate length.
+(Mid-thigh) - 4.
+See-through clothing is not permitted, and bare midriffs/backs are not permitted. - 5.
 Clothing that is ripped, torn, has holes, and therefore is excessively revealing is not permitted.
-Shirts with cut-out sleeves are NOT permitted. - 6.
+Shirts with cut-out sleeves or excessively large armholes are NOT permitted. - 6.
 Stomachs, chest, and buttocks must be covered completely at all times. - 7.
 Halter tops, spaghetti straps, and tube tops are not permitted. - 8.
 Footwear must be worn at all times. - 9.
-Appropriate undergarments must be worn at all times, but must not be visible.
+Appropriate undergarments must be worn at all times, but must not be visible. - 10.
+Blankets will not be allowed in the building.
+Wear temperature appropriate clothing.